lance-kluge/NFLGameML/README.md

 ## ROLLING STATS

-These rolling stats focus on creating data that would be available to you and I before an NFL game would ever be played.
+These rolling stats focus on creating data that would be available to you and I before the NFL game would have been played.
 That means that we are omitting week 1 predictions as we don't have the greatest ability to predict those stats from this season given no games had been played.

 I considered using the team’s season averages from the end of the last season but decided that teams change slightly too much for that to be something worth doing.
 Therefore we have transformed the data into rolling stats.

+**Example**
 - Week 2 game → averages from the previous week (week 1)
 - Week 10 game → averages from weeks 1–9

 The key to creating these rolling stats was to:
 1. Mark each game with an ID
-2. Split up the two teams and bring their stats into one long dataframe
+2. Split up the home and away teams and bring their stats into one long dataframe
 3. Sort by team and season
 4. Apply the rolling stats method
 5. Zip it all back together based on the game_ID